ELY3M/GRLevelx-placefiles/README.md

 mcd.php - get up to 6 mcds plotted.
 lastmcd.php - only get last mcd.

 to do:
 SPS
-Watch boxes